wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 To recover an activation, the user has to re-type two separate values:

 1. Recovery Code itself, which is very similar to an activation code.
 So you can detect typing errors before you submit such code to the server.
-1. PUK, which is an additional numeric value and acts as an one time password in the scheme.
+1. PUK, which is an additional numeric value and acts as a one-time password in the scheme.

 PowerAuth currently supports two basic types of recovery codes: